muneebalichishti01/Wordle-Clone-App/README.md

 # Wordle Clone App

 In this assignment, I created a Wordle game with HTML, CSS, and JavaScript

-NOTE: This project was simple so was not deployed using Netlify
+NOTE: This project was simple so was not deployed using Netlify, refer to SAMPLE below

 ---

 Sample: